 The most common and affordable option is short-term residential treatment.
 Typically this provides 2-3 months of therapy with a behavioral therapist and an outpatient support group.
 Long-term residential treatment is an extensive 6-12 month program in an inpatient center where group and wellness therapy is provided.

 Treatment options for your loved one should be based on accessibility, affordability, and personal comfort.
 Choose the most effective and humane treatment that will change the life of your loved one.

 How to Find the Right Treatment Facility

 Finding the right treatment facility is the final step in motivating a loved one to go to rehab for addiction.

 Agape Detox Center has all the right treatments that your loved one needs.
 This Florida inpatient rehab center provides group therapy, individual counseling, yoga, acupuncture, and dual diagnosis for co-occurring mental health disorders.

-Entering Agape Detox Center is also a gentle transition, as their admission specialists will handle your loved one with tenderness and care.
+Entering Agape Detox Center is a gentle transition, as their admission specialists will handle your loved one with tenderness and care.
 Verifying insurance is also hassle-free as their specialists handle it as soon as you submit a form.
 Motivating a loved one to go to rehab and enter a fulfilling journey to recovery is a hard thing to do.
 But your loved one will be ever grateful to you at Agape Detox Center.